 Good accuracy.
 Can shoot either BBs or pellets.
 Muzzle velocity up to 660 fps.
 Makes use of .177 caliber pellets.
 Contains numerous Picatinny rails for mounting accessories.
-Good option as a starter air rifle, as it's easy to use and has a low price.
 Includes built-in sights.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.